GD-Wong/hrca-package/README.md

 ### Train new models

 If sufficient annotation data is available, HRCA can also utilize them to train new models.
 It requires some machine learning knowledge.
-If you want, please refer to the training documents.
+If you want, please refer to the [training tutorial](https://github.com/GD-Wong/hrca-package/tree/main/training-tutorial).